sinon/sinon.github.io/content/future-python-type-checkers.md

 `zuban` has a lead, having full `Pass` on ~69% of test cases, compared with ~15% for `ty` and ~58% for `pyrefly`.
 Which makes sense as though it's released in a similar time period to `ty` and `pyrefly` it has been in active development in private for several years.

 The thing that surprised me more was how much progress `pyrefly` has made when compared to `ty`.
 This can maybe be partially explained from a point raised in [Edward Li's blog excellent post on the Typing Summit at PyCon 2025][1] which mentions that the `pyrefly` team devoted a lot of up front time into solving some of the hard problems, such as generics.

+## Relevance?

+I initially came across the conformance test suite because `ty` runs every PR against the test suite and diffs the PR results against the results from `main` to ensure changes are desired.
+From this it's become a surprisingly useful learning tool for some of the more advanced typing topics, but the advanced nature of these topics raises an important question: **how relevant is the conformance suite pass rate for the average Python developer?**

+### The Gap Between Conformance and Real-World Usage

+The conformance test suite focuses heavily on advanced typing features that, while important for the specification, may not reflect the day-to-day typing needs of most Python codebases.
+Many of the test cases cover complex scenarios involving:

+- Advanced generic variance and bounds
+- Complex protocol inheritance hierarchies
+- Edge cases in structural subtyping
+- Intricate interactions between multiple typing features

+In contrast, the majority of Python codebases primarily use:
+- Basic type annotations (`str`, `int`, `List[str]`, etc.)
+- Simple class hierarchies
+- Optional types and Union types
+- Basic generic containers

+### Practical Experience vs. Test Scores

+My experience using the `ty` VSCode extension in place of `Pylance` across various projects and libraries tells a different story than the conformance test scores suggest.
+Despite `ty`'s relatively low 15% full pass rate, it has been surprisingly effective at catching real bugs and providing useful feedback for common typing patterns.

+This suggests that while conformance test coverage is important for specification compliance and handling edge cases, it may not be the best predictor of a type checker's utility for everyday Python development.
+The features that matter most for typical codebases appear to be working well across all three tools, even when they struggle with more esoteric typing scenarios.

+### What This Means for Adoption Decisions

+For teams evaluating these type checkers, the conformance scores provide valuable insight into specification compliance and long-term robustness, but shouldn't be the sole deciding factor.
+Consider:

+- **For greenfield projects**: Any of these tools will likely handle your immediate needs well
+- **For large, complex codebases or libraries leaning on more esoteric generic patterns**: Higher conformance scores may indicate better handling of advanced patterns you might encounter
+- **For teams new to typing**: The difference in conformance scores may be less relevant than IDE integration, error message quality, and performance

 # Other resources to learn more